 She began taking 22 pills a day and had regular colonoscopies and other checkups to make sure everything was going alright.
 Things seemed to get better for a while.
 However, after she gave birth to her first child, her symptoms took a turn for the worse.

 At first, Darlene was scared of the idea of having an ostomy.
-Luckily, her sister introduced her to a friend who had an ostomy after a bout with colon cancer.
+Luckily, her sister introduced her to a friend who had an ostomy after surviving colon cancer.

 Darlene says, “Once she explained her circumstance and literally showed me her stoma and pouch, that helped me immensely.
 Seeing that she made it through all that really put me at ease.”